|

 concern is voltage.
 The panel's peak output voltage is determined by

 the number of cells connected in series.
-To charge a 12-volt battery
+To charge a 12-volt battery to

-to 14.7 charge volts, one needs to have a panel that puts out at least
+14.7 charge volts, one needs to have a panel that puts out at least

 16.9 volts peak output.
 That number multiplied by the maximum current

 gives the wattage of the panel.
-Fewer cells = lower output voltage
+Fewer cells = lower output voltage and

-to automatically prevent the opposite problem; overcharging.
+automatically prevent the opposite problem; overcharging.
 The addition

 of an ammeter coming off the panel will show amps going to the battery,